jregner20/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library that is used in various forms to create complex, rich user interfaces.
+It is also a huge problem solver because without it, DOM operations are quite expensive in terms of performance, and any application that has much of DOM operations in the background will render slowly.
+If the page has data that changes over time at high rates (for example, lots of people commenting on a post, likes being generated etc), then there is a requirement for DOM updates to be very fast and also reflect in other parts of the UI if they use the same data.
+React solves this problem, without even having the page reload.
+It does by a concept called virtual DOM.
+When a page is rendered using React, the state of the DOM tree structure/hierarchy is stored, and when there any updates to be made to the UI, it does a diff on the previous (old) DOM tree with the new one, and updates only the ones that have changed.
+In this way, lots of DOM operations/refreshes are reduced, improving performance considerably.

 - [ ] What does it mean to _think_ in react?

+"Thinking" in React means being able break down an app into different components.

 - [ ] Describe state.

+State is an object that represents the parts of the app that can change.
+Each component can maintain its own state.
+If you’d like your app to do anything – if you want interactivity, adding and deleting things, logging in and out – that will involve state.
+A state in a React component is its own local state, the state cannot be accessed and modified outside the component and can only be used inside the component.

 - [ ] Describe props.

+Props are arguments passed into React components.
+They are passed to components via HTML attributes.
+Props make components reusable by giving components the ability to receive data from the parent component in the form of props.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A "side effect" is anything that affects something outside the scope of the function being executed.
+You sync effects in a React component through useEffect.
+Whenever props change, the state is set inside useEffect.

 ## Project Set Up